 An effective way to start health coaching in your workplace is to first identify the health status of your population and pinpoint higher-risk individuals.

-A health risk assessment (HRA) can help your company determine who is at highest risk for chronic illness and get an overall sense of the health of your employees.
-After this baseline is established, health coaches can reach out to individuals and begin working to improve lifestyle factors to prevent or delay illness (American Institute for Preventive Medicine).
+health risk assessment (HRA) can help your company determine who is at highest risk for chronic illness and get an overall sense of the health of your employees.
+After this baseline is established, health coaches can reach out to individuals and begin working to improve lifestyle factors to prevent or delay illness (American Journal of Lifestyle Medicine).

 Next, it’s time to talk to a health coach or nurse about the results.